melisgl/autoload/README.md

 - [macro] **DEFPACKAGE/AUTOLOADED** *NAME &REST OPTIONS*

     Like [`DEFPACKAGE`][9b43], but mark the package for [Automatically Generating Loaddefs][c1d4] and extend the existing definition additively.
+See [`EXTRACT-LOADDEFS`][dd7e] for the corresponding loaddefs.

     The additivity means that instead of replacing the package definition or signaling errors on redefinition, it expands into